Michael Morhaime: Blizzard Entertainment

 While at UCLA, Morhaime bonded with Allen Adham after realizing they shared the computer password "Joe".
 Upon graduating, Adham persuaded Morhaime into forgoing his job offer at Western Digital to instead found Silicon & Synapse in February 1991, later renamed Blizzard Entertainment.
 After hiring their friend and fellow UCLA alumnus, Frank Pearce, they rented a small office in Irvine, California, hoping to benefit from nearby technology companies.

 In 1995, Blizzard released Warcraft II: Tides of Darkness, its first number one selling game.
 "It's probably the game that put Blizzard on the map," Morhaime said.
 Besides its large number of sales, "it was the first game you could play over the Internet with a good experience," which was a novelty at the time, as well as being a defining selling point for its later titles.

 In planning for the release of World of Warcraft (WoW) in late 2004, Morhaime thought that the market for the much larger and more interactive new game, the first in their history to require players to pay a monthly subscription fee, would grow slowly.
 "We felt it was very likely the fee would be a deterrent for people, and that WoW would not sell as quickly as some of our previous games," he said.
 All of Blizzard's production and marketing decisions were based on that assumption.
 To Blizzard's surprise, WoW sold extremely quickly, leaving the underprepared Blizzard unable to keep merchants supplied with the game for a short time.
 "For the whole first year, we scrambled to keep up with demand," he said.
 "It probably took years off of our lives."
 World of Warcraft had approximately 11 million subscribers as of 2010.
 In 2017, Morhaime earned $12.3 million as the CEO of Blizzard.

 On October 3, 2018, Morhaime announced he was stepping down as the company president and CEO, instead becoming an advisor to the company.
 Morhaime was replaced by J. Allen Brack, the executive producer on World of Warcraft.
 His advisory role concluded on April 7, 2019.

 Dreamhaven

-In 2020, Mike Morhaime founded Dreamhaven, a video game company based in Irvine, California, with two internal studios: Secret Door and Moonshot Games.
+In 2020, Morhaime founded Dreamhaven, a video game company based in Irvine, California, with two internal studios: Secret Door and Moonshot Games.

 In 2025, Dreamhaven published its first internally developed titles: Sunderfolk, a cooperative tactical RPG by Secret Door released on April 23 across PC, PlayStation 5, Xbox Series X|S, and Nintendo Switch, and Wildgate, a crew‑based space‑shooter by Moonshot Games, which launched on July 22 on Steam, PlayStation 5, and Xbox Series X|S.